Check out outstanding wineries, beautiful beaches, natural wonders and unique landmarks – read on for the best things to do in Margaret River!

 11. Lake Cave or Ngilgi Cave

 The region is also home to more than 100 natural caves, some as deep as a 12-storey building!
 There are 4 show caves in the Margaret River region that are currently open to the public, and you can join semi-guided tours to explore deep underground.
+If you’re looking for unique things to do in the Margaret River region you can’t skip a cave tour.

 The Lake Cave near Boranup Forest is spectacular and is suitable for most visitors (children under 4 visit for free) but you’ll need to walk approximately 300 steps down and back up.
 The stalactites, stalagmites and straws in the cave are incredible and there is also a rare suspended table formation – the only of its kind in the world.